Outokumpu: Germany

 As of 2018 there are production sites in Krefeld, Dillenburg and Dahlerbrück.

 The Krefeld mill with 100 years of experience in stainless steel production, closed its melt shop in December 2012 and re-focused on cold rolling and R&D. The nearby Benrath cold rolling mill in Düsseldorf was relocated and joined with Krefeld operations, to make a range of grades, dimensions and surface finishes.
 The Dahlerbrück cold rolling mill is located in Sauerland producing precision strip and looks back on a 300-year tradition of iron and steelmaking.
 The cold rolling mill in Dillenburg specializes on surface finishes for example in architecture, building and construction.
 The Bochum melt shop was closed in 2014.

 U.S. and Mexico

-Outokumpu has an integrated stainless steel mill in Calvert, Alabama involved in melting and rolling coil; a plant in Wildwood, Florida which produces pipes and tubes; a bar product plant in Richburg, South Carolina; and a cold rolling mill in San Luis Potosí (Mexico) which manufactures coil, strip, sheet, circles and plate.
+Outokumpu has a melt shop and cold-rolling mill in Calvert, Alabama (purchased from ThyssenKrupp) and a cold rolling mill in San Luis Potosí (Mexico) which manufactures coil, strip, sheet, circles and plate.